 It’s no surprise boat maintenance is top of the list.

-You will continuously be fixing broken things or maintaining things.
+You will continuously be fixing broken things or maintaining things on a sailboat.
 You will also need different tools, spare parts, cleaners, etc., as you cruise.

-There will be months where you won’t need much in the way of tools and parts (especially if you have quite a few to begin with).
+There will be months when you won’t need much in the way of tools and parts (especially if you already have a lot of tools and spare parts onboard).
 Then in one month, you might spend 40% of the annual budget.

 We make a strong effort to do most boat projects ourselves.

 Shortly after we began cruising, our wallets learned the hard truth of paying people to work on your boat.

 Since then, we’ve been our own plumber, mechanic, seamstress, and electrician.

 You’ll always be learning.
 But if you can maintain and fix your vessel, you’ll save boatloads of cash (pun intended, I couldn’t resist).

 READ NEXT: Check out our 9 Helpful Things You Need in Your Sailboat Tool Kit.